discordjs/guide/guide/sharding/extended.md

 <p class="tip">This page is a follow-up and bases its code off of [the previous page](/sharding/additional-information.md/), which assumes knowledge of arguments and passing functions.</p>

-### Sending Messages Cross-Shards
+### Sending messages across shards

 Let's start off with a basic usage with shards.
-If you are like myself, you might have wanted to send a message to another channel, which may or may not necessarily be on the same guild, which means it may or may not be on the same shard.
+At some point in bot development, you might have wanted to send a message to another channel, which may or may not necessarily be on the same guild, which means it may or may not be on the same shard.
 To remedy this, you will need to go back to your friend `.broadcastEval()` and try every shard for the desired channel.
 Suppose you have the following code in your `message` event:

 ```js
 client.on('message', message => {